yaacov/forkliftci/BUILD_AND_INSTALL_FORKLIFT_ON_KIND.md

 In order to support our local docker registry the Makefiles and some yaml needs to be patched.
 To do this run the script [patch_for_local_registry.sh](patch_for_local_registry.sh) in the same directory where the forklift repositories were checked out.
+*Warning:* the patch matches the state of the forklift repositories on 2022-09-12.
+It might become obsolete of the files which need patching are updated.

 # Build the docker images and push them to the registry